 Wednesday 11th December 2013

-CITER Soc have organised an afternoon-long workshop to be held on Wednesday 11th December titled "Catching a Killer".
-The idea behind the workshop is to demonstrate to the predominantly postgraduate audience how the wealth of knowledge and expertise in various disciplines (Psychology, Engineering, Dentistry, Chemistry, Biosciences, Law and Journalism) can be used collectively to “catch a killer”.
-There will be a series of exciting and engaging talks on many aspects of Forensic Science including case studies from a Forensic Odontologist, inspirational real-life experiences in the field of crime scene investigation and Forensic Chemistry (DNA profiling and blood typing).
-During the afternoon there will also be mystery solving stations where the audience will have the chance to rotate around learning stations for approximately 40 minutes and interact with one another to solve mini cases (including blood typing, fingerprint analysis and bite marks as evidence).
-The event will start at 12.45pm (registration and lunch) and will finish at 5.30pm.
+On Wednesday 11th December 2013, CITER Soc held an afternoon-long workshop titled “Catching a Killer”.
+The idea behind the workshop was to demonstrate to the predominantly postgraduate audience how the wealth of knowledge and expertise in various schools and disciplines (Psychology, Engineering, Dentistry, Chemistry, Biosciences, Law and Journalism) could be used collectively to “catch a killer”.
+There was a series of exciting and engaging talks on many aspects of Forensic Science including case studies from a Forensic Odontologist, inspirational real-life experiences from an expert witness and Forensic Chemistry (DNA profiling and blood typing).
+During the refreshment break the audience had the opportunity to visit the mystery solving stations where they had the opportunity to discover more about blood typing, fingerprint analysis and bite marks as evidence.

-Please visit our website for upcoming events and if you wish to become a member of CITER Soc or if you have any questions please contact Sian Morgan email@example.com or Elena Koudouna firstname.lastname@example.org .
+Please visit our website for upcoming events and if you wish to become a member of CITER Soc or if you have any questions please contact Emma Board Davies BoardDaviesEL@cf.ac.uk or Stacy Littlechild LittlechildSL@cf.ac.uk .